Knew Health • September 2, 2022

 • Coronary artery disease (CAD): When your heart doesn't get enough blood, it gets weaker and stops working as it should.
 CAD can lead to heart attack, stroke, or heart failure.

 • Peripheral artery disease (PAD): PAD occurs when atherosclerosis affects the arteries in the legs or arms.
-If left untreated, it can lead to serious health problems, including heart attack, stroke, and amputation.
+If left untreated, it can lead to serious health challenges, including heart attack, stroke, and amputation.

 • High blood pressure: Cholesterol plaque causes your arteries to become hard and narrow.
 This causes the heart to work much harder to pump blood through the arteries.
 The result is high blood pressure, a major risk factor for heart disease.